-I am a Research Associate on the ERC project "Truth and Semantics" at the University of Bristol.
-I recently earned my PhD in philosophy from MIT.
+I am an Assistant Professor of Philosophy at North Carolina State University.
+Recently, I was a Research Associate on the ERC project "Truth and Semantics" at the University of Bristol.
+I earned my PhD in philosophy from MIT.
 Before that, I studied as an undergraduate at the University of Notre Dame, double majoring in philosophy and mathematics.

 I work primarily on philosophical logic, mathematical logic, metaphysics, and the philosophy of language.
 I'm especially interested in Boolean-valued models, vagueness and indeterminacy, semantic paradoxes, set theory, formal theories of truth, and truthmaker semantics.
 More details about my research can be found here.